Laslo-S/Website_codebase/memory-bank/system_patterns.md

     *   Register Public Proxy Models (`PublicScanItem`, etc.) in `apps.core.admin`.
     *   Define `ClientDeliverableAdmin` logic in `apps.core.admin` but **do not register it there**.
     *   Register the `ClientDeliverableAdminView` proxy model (from `apps.accounts`) using the `ClientDeliverableAdmin` logic (from `apps.core`) within `apps.accounts.admin`.
+    *   Register `SlideshowImage` model with `SlideshowImageAdmin` in `apps.slideshow.admin` to create a dedicated admin section.
     *   Use custom `SimpleListFilter` (`ClientFilter`) on `ClientDeliverableAdmin` logic.
     *   Use `AppConfig.verbose_name` to customize sidebar app labels (e.g., "Public Portfolio & Site Core", "Client Management & Auth").
     *   Hide fields on add forms using `get_fieldsets` override in proxy admins.